Why Dogs Don’t Like Fireworks | Bonfire Night Tips from Kiwi the Cockerpoo

 Hello friends, it’s Kiwi here! 🐾

-I love lots of things — squeaky toys, cuddles, and long walks in the park — but there’s one night every year that I really don’t enjoy… fireworks night!
+I love lots of things — squeaky toys, cuddles, and long walks in the park, just like in my story Kiwi and the Little Old Lady Mystery — but there’s one night every year that I really don’t enjoy… fireworks night!

-Every 5th of November, people all over the UK celebrate something called Bonfire Night.
-It began hundreds of years ago when a man named Guy Fawkes tried to blow up the Houses of Parliament with gunpowder.
+Every 5th of November, people all over the UK celebrate Bonfire Night.
+It began hundreds of years ago when Guy Fawkes tried to blow up the Houses of Parliament with gunpowder.
 Luckily, he was stopped — and ever since, people have remembered the event with bonfires and fireworks.

-It’s all very exciting for humans, but for dogs like me, it can be really scary.
+It’s all very exciting for humans, but even for adventurous dogs like me, (and if you've read Kiwi's Cosmic Adventure you know I've even been to space!) it can be really scary.
 Here’s why:

 💥 They’re too loud!